ViolaCello/trees/README.md

 ## Introduction

 ### Objectives
-- Learn how the different components of a tree
+- Learn how the different components of a tree relate
 - Learn about the characteristics of a binary search tree
 - Explore how trees are a recursive data structure